 The LCD is also used to display the configuration states.
 These are accessed by putting the device in 'Update mode' by putting the Menu switch in the 'ON' position.
-NOTE: the menu access is different from Version 7.00 as the Park Switch has been renamed 'Menu' and Park is now accessed from a menu setting.
+NOTE: the menu access is different in Version 7.00 as the Park Switch has been renamed 'Menu' and Park is now accessed from a menu setting.
 Once 'Sec=' shows, the various options may be accessed using the UP/DOWN buttons, while LEFT/RIGHT increases or decreases values.
 Note that for values showing decimal points the normal increment and decrement is 0.01 but by putting the Calibrate Switch in the 'on' position the reading increments by whole numbers.
-NOTE: the fast mode switch is different from Version 7.00 as the Park Switch has

-NOTE: the fast mode switch is different from version 7.00 as the Park Switch has been renamed 'Menu' this required a change to the switch governing speed.
+NOTE: the fast mode switch is different in Version 7.00 as the Park Switch has been renamed 'Menu' this required a change to the switch governing speed.

-The memory is updated ONLY if data is changed and for some items ONLY when the menu moves to the next item with the 'Up' or 'Down' buttons.
+The memory is updated ONLY if data is changed and ONLY when the menu moves to the next item with the 'Up' or 'Down' buttons.
 Returning the 'Menu' switch to manual leaves the menu and returns to normal operation.

-The order of display is: Seconds, Minutes, Hours, Day, Month, Year, Brake/limit, Delay, AZ/EL mode, AZ spread, EL spread, AZ offset, EL offset, AZ low stop, AZ high stop, EL low stop, EL high stop, AZ hysterisis, EL hysterisis, HT ASL, Longitude, Latitude, Park AZ, Park EL, AZ resolution device, EL resolution device, SCA61T calibrate, Averaging, Offset direction AZ and EL, external VGA mode (requires additional hardware), Time off/on in external mode and RS232 or TTL levels for CTS and DTR, SEI interface, Refraction ON/OFF, Relay mode, Park.
+The order of display is: Seconds, Minutes, Hours, Day, Month, Year, Brake/limit, Delay, AZ/EL mode, AZ spread, EL spread, AZ offset, EL offset, AZ low stop, AZ high stop, EL low stop, EL high stop, AZ hysterisis, EL hysterisis, HT ASL, Longitude, Latitude, Park AZ, Park EL, AZ resolution device, EL resolution device, Averaging, Offset direction AZ and EL, external VGA mode (requires additional hardware), Time off/on in external mode and RS232 or TTL levels for CTS and DTR, SEI interface, Refraction ON/OFF, Relay mode, Park.
 The menu system wraps.